Sports training has been part of my life for years. Since the recent surge of sports influencers on social media, I felt interested in looking at it.

 When sport enters our lives, it is tempting to challenge ourselves.
 But for this not to become alienating, we must start from ourselves.
 Not from others who conform to the norm.
 Because norms have always been more limiting than emancipating.

-There are so many aspects of our lives where we compete with each other that amateur sport should be shielded from the incentives and role models that can encourage excessive practices.
+There are so many aspects of our lives where we compete that amateur sport should be shielded from the incentives and role models that encourage excessive practices.
 Nor should we be flooded with communications promoting an unsustainable physique in the media we consume daily.